 2129 Fiedler Hall

 Professor David R. Steward received a Bachelor of Science in Civil Engineering at the University of Minnesota.
 He then worked for six years as a system programmer at Unisys, in the areas of B1 security testing and design of executive software for IP/memory hardware fault control for mainframe computers.
 He returned to the University of Minnesota to pursue studies of groundwater flow and engineering mathematics, where he received a Master of Science in both Civil Engineering and Mathematics, and a doctorate degree in civil engineering.
-Advances were made on modeling and analysis of three-dimensional flows using an emerging framework called the Analytic Element Method, and he wrote computer software for NAGROM, the national groundwater model of The Netherlands.
-Upon completion of his doctorate, Dr. Steward remained at the University of Minnesota for six months as a post-doctoral research associate, developing computer models for the EPA’s CZAEM (Capture Zone using the Analytic Element Method).
-He then worked for one year as a post-doc at the University of Maine in coastal engineering.
-While there, he developed code for the finite element model CGWAVE, and improved the boundary conditions for wave reflections along a coast.
-Professor Steward then joined Kansas State University in the department of civil engineering, where he leads interdisciplinary teams to study water resources, and teaches courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
+Advances were made in modeling and analysis of three-dimensional flows using an emerging framework called the Analytic Element Method, and he wrote computer software for NAGROM, the national groundwater model of The Netherlands.
+Upon completion of his doctorate, he remained at the University of Minnesota for six months as a post-doctoral research associate, developing computer models for the EPA’s CZAEM (Capture Zone using the Analytic Element Method).
+He then worked for one year as a post-doc at the University of Maine in coastal engineering, where he developed code for the finite element model CGWAVE to improve model boundary conditions for wave reflections along a coast.
+Professor Steward joined Kansas State University in the department of civil engineering, where he leads interdisciplinary teams to study water resources, and teaches courses in groundwater flow and analysis, hydraulics, engineering mathematics, and water-and-society.
 He is licensed as a Professional Engineer and a Professional Geoscientist, and holds the endowed title of Thomas and Connie Paulson Civil Engineering Outstanding Faculty Member at Kansas State University.